WeirdMidas/SkySceneAddon/README.md

 - For phones with 6 small cores: If you are using a phone with 6 small cores (a 6x2), you can set affinity for kswapd to run on these cores and add 6 kswapd threads.
 This way, you can extract the maximum from swapping without even touching the big cores, reducing energy consumption and proportionally improving swap throughput by up to ~60%.

 - If you can use the third-party Cirno app-module, I recommend also activating the suspend cached application option in Android's own developer options, so you will have almost total control over energy consumption and background memory.
 In my case, I managed to increase battery life by up to +1 hour with this and also reduced RAM consumption by 100MB (not much, but useful).
 This is just by combining the two, one to suspend processes and the other to freeze them.

+- If you have the zstd compression algorithm, only use it in two situations: if you want to hold as much data as possible in memory, for example to last longer in intensive multitasking.
+Or if you work a lot with processes that use a lot of memory continuously.
+With the use of the zstd algorithm, in exchange for a higher CPU usage, you get a compression rate almost twice as high as lz4, and if you also use ZRAM Writeback, the data sent to them is reduced, making the writeback file have much more space to be used.

 ### 使用解答